 We now examine the equilibrium points of the above coupled epidemic-replicator dynamics and their stability properties.
 First, we consider the evolution of $z_I$ in \eqref{eq:main_zi} which does not depend on $y$ and $z_S$.
 There are two stationary points $z_I = 0$ and $z_I = 1$, and it is easy to see that, for $c_{\IUt} > c_{\IPt}$, $z_I = 1$ is unstable and $z_I = 0$ is exponentially stable with basin of attraction $[0,1)$.
-It is also quite intuitive that if $c_{\IPt} < c_{\IUt}$, infected individuals prefer to use protection and the strategy for infected individuals should converge to adopting protection.
+It is also quite intuitive that if $c_{\IPt} < c_{\IUt}$, infected individuals prefer to use protection and the strategy for infected individuals should converge to it.

-Thus, in the remainder of this paper, we only focus on equilibria with $z_I = 0$.
+Thus, in the remainder of this section, we only focus on equilibria with $z_I = 0$.
 We begin with introducing a few variables that will be used to define the equilibrium points:

-We now define all possible equilibria of the coupled SIS epidemic and evolutionary behavior dynamics (\ref{eq:sis_scalar_com}--\ref{eq:main_zi}) corresponding to $z_I=0$:
+We now define all possible equilibria $(y^*,z^*_S,z^*_I)$ of the coupled SIS epidemic and evolutionary behavior dynamics (\ref{eq:sis_scalar_com}--\ref{eq:main_zi}) corresponding to $z_I=0$:

 At $\mathbf{E0}$ everyone adopts protection and there is no infection.
-At $\mathbf{E1}$, there is no infection, and susceptible individuals do not adopt protection. $ \mathbf{E2}$ is an endemic equilibrium, i.e., a fraction of the population is infected, at which susceptible individuals continue to remain unprotected. $\mathbf{E3}$ is an endemic equilibrium at which some susceptible individuals adopt protection.
+At $\mathbf{E1}$, there is no infection, and susceptible individuals do not adopt protection. $ \mathbf{E2}$ is an endemic equilibrium, i.e., a fraction of the population is infected, and susceptible individuals continue to remain unprotected. $\mathbf{E3}$ is an endemic equilibrium where a fraction of susceptible individuals adopt protection.
 Finally, $\mathbf{E4}$ is an endemic equilibrium at which all susceptible individuals adopt protection.
-The existence and stability of these equilibria are summarized in Table \ref{tab:eq_summary} and established in the following proposition whose proof is presented in Appendix \ref{appendix:sis}.
+The existence and local stability of these equilibria, as summarized in Table \ref{tab:eq_summary}, are established in the following proposition whose proof is presented in Appendix \ref{app:sis:1}.